– Nainoa Thompson

 The main impetus behind the vaka motu was to become the typical working boat for the Pacific, built and operated by the islanders themselves.

-This would not only revive old skills, knowledge and tradition but would also provide a lot of opportunities for young people to stay on the islands and find a profession that provides a good balance of challenges and benefits.
+This not only revives old skills, knowledge and tradition but also provides a lot of opportunities for young people to stay on the islands and find a profession that provides a good balance of challenges and benefits.

-In the development stage, is our VAKA HAPUA – a boat for transportation within lagoons.
-It combines the most current and innovative use of the fibreglass with epoxy resin construction process with a solid solar technology and electric power system.
+In June 2017, Okeanos Foundation and Soel Yachts launched our first vessel type called ‘OKEANOS PEARL’ (SoelCat 12) – a boat for transportation within lagoons.
+It combines the most current and innovative use of the fiberglass-epoxy-resin construction process with a solid solar technology and electric power system designed by Naval DC, which delivers all the solar electric and hybrid propulsion systems to the Okeanos Vakas.

-It has a wide range of use, including daily inter-island transportation of passengers, shuttle services for tourists between the airport and their hotel, reef excursions, whale watching, sunset tours, dive operation trips, school bus shuttle services, and express cargo operation.
-The vaka hapua will be able to ferry 18 passengers and two crew members with luggage and little cargo.
+The Okeanos Pearl has a wide range of use, including daily inter-island transportation of passengers, shuttle services for tourists between the airport and their hotel, reef excursions, whale watching, sunset tours, dive operation trips, school bus shuttle services, and express cargo operation.
+It is able to ferry 12 passengers and four crew members with luggage and little cargo.